The parish of Wootton has a modern heritage dating back to medieval times but there is an earlier history as well.

 It’s also wet.
-We’re in a shallow lagoons, we’re wading through lagoons and reefs strips of land and islands.
+We’re in a shallow lagoon, we’re wading through lagoons and reefs strips of land and islands.

 It’s also dangerous.
 We’re in the Oxfordian Stage of the Jurassic and there are dinosaurs about!

 And it’s getting wetter, a lot wetter.
-The next 64 million years we see changes in sea levels.
+In the next 64 million years we will see changes in sea levels.
 As we walk into Wootton and then along and up Sandy Lane we’d be walking along a seabed with 200 metres of water above our heads.
 Read more about the Geology of Wootton Parish here.

-Proto-humans such as Neanderthals were in Britain 800,000 years ago but ice ages will be meant settlement was sporadic.
+Proto-humans such as Neanderthals were in Britain 800,000 years ago but ice ages will mean settlement was sporadic.

-Modern-humans intermittently colonised Britain, and possible our area from around 40,000 years ago and continuous settlement of Britain definitely happened from around 12,000 years which marks the end of the last Ice Age in Britain – it would seem reasonable to suggest that humans first walked over our Parish during this time.
+Modern humans intermittently colonised Britain, and possibly our area from around 40,000 years ago and continuous settlement of Britain happened from around 12,000 years which marks the end of the last Ice Age in Britain – it would seem reasonable to suggest that humans first walked over our Parish during this time.

 12,000 years ago to the 9th Century